VeePN Blog VeePN Blog

 Free VPNs are surely alluring, but even if you won’t pay in money, it may still cost you in slower speed, poorer security, and even data exposure (free VPN providers have to make profit somehow, you know, so selling your data isn’t out of the picture).
 At the same time, premium VPNs can afford to develop extensive server networks along with solid encryption protocols.

 VeePN can be your go-to solution.
 It has a useful Optimal Location feature — VeePN recommends the fastest server to connect to before turning your VPN on.
-For example, here’s how it looks in the Windows app:
+Here’s how it looks in the Windows app:

-VeePN uses several VPN protocols, namely WireGuard, OpenVPN (TCP and UDP), and IKEv2, top-grade AES-256 encryption and an extensive network of 2500+ servers across 59 countries, between which you can easily switch.
+VeePN uses several VPN protocols, namely WireGuard®, OpenVPN (TCP and UDP), and IKEv2, top-grade AES-256 encryption, and an extensive network of 2,500+ servers across 60 countries, between which you can easily switch.

 Is speed on your chosen server sluggish?
 Switch to the one closer to you or choose another VPN protocol.
 Keep your data safe and your connection speed fast.
 Hassle-free.